zonehisa/claude-code-action/README.md

 2. Add `ANTHROPIC_API_KEY` to your repository secrets ([Learn how to use secrets in GitHub Actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions))
 3. Copy the workflow file from [`examples/claude.yml`](./examples/claude.yml) into your repository's `.github/workflows/`

+### OAuth Setup for Claude Max Subscribers

+This fork allows Claude Max subscribers to use their subscription in GitHub Actions:

+1. Install the Claude GitHub app to your repository: https://github.com/apps/claude
+2. Get your OAuth credentials from your Claude Max subscription:
+   - Make sure you are logged in with your Claude Max in claude with `/login`
+   - Find your access token, refresh token and expires at in `~/.claude/.credentials.json`
+3. Add the following secrets to your repository:
+   - `CLAUDE_ACCESS_TOKEN`: Your Claude OAuth access token
+   - `CLAUDE_REFRESH_TOKEN`: Your Claude OAuth refresh token
+   - `CLAUDE_EXPIRES_AT`: The token expiration timestamp
+4. Use the OAuth configuration in your workflow (see examples below)

 ## Usage

 Add a workflow file to your repository (e.g., `.github/workflows/claude.yml`):